PrincessEmilu/shiro-game/doc/GameDesign.md

 ### Sound
 We will most likely get sound effects from an open-source site, such as freesound.org.
 We may need to employ a similar strategy with music.

+### What makes Shiro fun?
+Shiro is an exploration game that is desgined to make the player feel for the cat and become determined to get him home to his family.
+The battles with rhythm key presses make it fun for the player to stay in a groove to make sure that they are not defeated.
+Without the rhythm, the player could potentially lose the groove.
+Shiro is a fun game to explore his world and discover how to get him home.

 ## Screenshots & Demo Videos
 See the Art document for concept are and screen mock-ups.